chanzuckerberg/single-cell/design-documents/0006-collection-revisions/readme.md

 ![Image 6](./imgs/figma_6.png)
 [Image 6](https://www.figma.com/file/jZzZF9oO0YRMxmVRDxDHp3/Public-Revisions?node-id=441%3A151)

 The_ POST /dp/v1/collections/{collection_uuid}/publish_ will be used to publish a revision.
 Some swapping must occur in the database to replace a published collection with a revision.
-Here are the steps:
+Here is a rough outline of the steps:

 1. Retrieve the published collection and the revision.
+1. Update the collection table
-2. Delete all of the geneset rows on the published collection.
-They will be replaced by the revision genesets.
+    1. Replace all links on the published collections with the link of the revision.
+    1. Copy information from the revision collection to the published collection.
+1. Copy over all new datasets from the revision to the published dataset and Set the published flag to True.
+1. Copy over refreshed dataset and tombstones.
-3. Retrieve lists of _original_uuids_ in a revision for datasets.
+    1. Retrieve lists of _original_uuids_ in a revision for datasets.
-4. For each dataset with a _original_uuid_, if it’s a refreshed dataset or a tombstone, then delete the currently published dataset and its S3 artifacts.
-5. Remove the _original_uuid_ from the refreshed dataset or tombstone and set it as the UUID.
-Set the _published_ flag to
+    1. Update the datasets with the revision informations.
+For each dataset with an _original_uuid_, copy all of the columns except _original_uuid_ to the published datasets refered to by the _original_uuid_, and delete all of the published_artifacts and upload_status on the published dataset.
+Finally, set the _published_ flag to True.
-6. For the deployment directories in the refreshed dataset, replace the original cxg file with the revision in the host-cellxgene bucket.
-Update the deployment directory fields in the dataset revision to match.
+    1. For a refreshed dataset, the deployed directory URL must match the URL in the published version.
+In the host-cellxgene bucket replace the original cxg file refered to by the published dataset deployed directory url with the revision file.
+Also update the revision deployed directory to match the new bucket location.
-7. Delete the currently published collection  row from the database
-8. Clone the collection but set the collection visibility to the public.
+    1. Delete the old deployed directory Link the revised deployed directory to the published dataset.
+1. Update genesets
-9. Link all of the geneset and dataset to the collection by changing collection_visibility to public.
+    1. Delete all of the geneset rows on the published collection.
+    1. Link the revision genesets to the published collection.
+    1. If the dataset is a refreshed dataset, then you must link the geneset to the _original_uuid_.
-10. Delete the collection revision row.
+1. Delete the collection revision row and all linked resources.

 #### Sharing